timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-06-17:
+# Objectives for Today 2020-06-18:

-- Placing islands in Turbo Boom!
+- Attempting to fix context swapping with ICE particles and billboards.